mobizt/Firebase-ESP8266/README.md

 ## Dependencies

-This library required ESP8266 Core SDK version 2.4.0 and above which can be installed through **Board Manager**.
+This library required ESP8266 Core SDK version 2.4.0 and above which can be installed through **Boards Manager**.

 Recommend to use Core SDK version 2.4.2 or 2.5.0 and above which offer more free memory.